abhisheks008/DL-Simplified/Anti Spoofing Project using DL/Dataset/README.md

   - Validation Accuracy: 100.00%

 # **🔴 Conclusion:**
 In conclusion, the Siamese model outperformed the CNN and RNN models in terms of accuracy for the anti-spoofing task.
-Its unique architecture, specifically designed for image similarity and one-shot learning, proved to be effective in accurately differentiating between real and spoofed images.
+Its unique architecture, specifically designed for image similarity and one-shot learning, proved to be effective in accurately differentiating between different types of images.
 The Siamese model provides a robust solution for enhancing security measures against various types of image-based spoofing attacks.

 # **Author:**